macdonst/enhance-workshop-codemash/docs/module07-crudl-part1-basic-structure.md

 export default SubmitButton
 ```

 But to save you lots of copy paste we have done that for you already.

+Lets make a page with a form to create a new link at `/app/pages/links.mjs`:

 ```javascript
 // /app/pages/links.mjs
 export default function Html({ html, state }) {
   return html`
     <enhance-form
       action="/links"